Data Frames - Part 2

 • How can a bivariate quantity be explained?

-• What are the ways to study relationships in data?
+• What are ways to study relationships in data?

 Objectives